Will COP27 see progress on 'loss and damage' from climate change?

-A tough fight over the issue is expected at COP27 in Egypt between vulnerable nations and those who would be expected to step up and fill the coffers of such a fund.
+Heated discussions over the issue are happening in COP27 in Egypt between vulnerable nations and those who could step up and fill the coffers of such a fund.

 The Glasgow summit did agree to fund the Santiago Network, a body to build technical expertise on dealing with loss and damage, such as helping countries consider how to move communities away from threatened shorelines.

-The V20 - a group of the Climate Vulnerable Forum's finance ministers - has also set up a small loss and damage fund to test how such a mechanism could help communities.
+The V20 - a group of finance ministers from 58 climate-vulnerable countries - has meanwhile set up its own small loss and damage fund to test how such a mechanism could help communities.
 The results are expected to be showcased at COP27.

-Meanwhile, the U.N. chief's proposal to tax fossil fuel companies to help pay for loss and damage is likely to garner support, particularly as oil companies rake in record profits.
+Meanwhile, the U.N. chief's proposal to tax fossil fuel companies to help pay for loss and damage is garnering support, particularly as oil companies rake in record profits.